cunnie/writings/ice_queen.md

 &ldquo;You have made your last mistake,&rdquo; said the voice.  &ldquo;You tried to kill my sister, the Ice Queen.&rdquo;

 The voice continued, &ldquo;your plan was well conceived, except one fatal flaw: you assumed the melting of the Ice would destroy my sister.
-But it didn&rsquo;t--did you forget?
+But it didn&rsquo;t&mdash;did you forget?
 Water is melted ice; ice is frozen water.&rdquo;

 &ldquo;I am the Water King.
 In some senses, I am also the Ice Queen.
 We are different sides of the same coin.
 Your silly ploy had the effect of putting her to sleep and waking me up.&rdquo;

 The wizard smiled, &ldquo;I made mistakes.
 Such is obvious.
-But you should be grateful--thanks to my work, you are now alive and free to roam the world.&rdquo;
+But you should be grateful&mdash;thanks to my work, you are now alive and free to roam the world.&rdquo;

 &ldquo;Silly man,&rdquo; spoke the voice, &ldquo;I was not dead; I was not imprisoned.
 I was merely slumbering while my sister walked the earth.
 I owe you no gratitude.&rdquo;